bbalog87/Pikeperch_transcriptomics/README.md

 ## Introduction

-This repository contains all the scripts, relevant resources to perform multi-tissue transcriptome assembly,tissue expression atlas, co-expression and positive selction analyses in pikeperch (*Sander lucioperca*).
+This repository contains all scripts and relevant resources to perform multi-tissue transcriptome assembly,tissue expression atlas, co-expression and positive selction analyses in pikeperch (*Sander lucioperca*).

 ## Sampling and RNA Sequencing Data